-Angola country profile - BBC News
+Angola country profile

 1998 - Luanda launches offensive against Unita - thousands killed in next four years of fighting.

-2002 - Unita leader Jonas Savimbi is killed in battle and a formal ceasefire is signed.
+2002 - Unita leader Jonas Savimbi is killed by government troops.
+The government and Unita sign a ceasefire shortly afterwards.